fungg0/tp/docs/UserGuide.md

 Format: `view c/COURSE_CODE`

-- The command will show the course title, modular credits, and its description.
+- The command will show the course title, modular credits, and its description
-- The command is only limited to courses offered in NUS AY23/24.
+- The command is only limited to courses offered in NUS AY23/24

 Example usage: